SSR Search Experience

 Language evolves - and just like the best journeys, it doesn’t always follow a straight line.

 We often use “queer” as a shorthand - a word that’s been proudly reclaimed by many, though we know it won’t resonate with everyone.
-The same goes for LGBTQ+: used as a broad umbrella term, not exclusive one.
+The same goes for LGBTQIA+: used as a broad umbrella term, not exclusive one.
 Where it feels important, we’ve used more specific labels - in hopes of reflecting the richness and diversity of the community and shared experiences.

 We know the language of identity is personal, political, and constantly evolving.
 This isn’t a dictionary - and it’s certainly not the final word.
 We simply hope this guide speaks with clarity, compassion, and respect.